ruapotato/KnowledgeTree/README.md

 # KnowledgeTree - A Context-Aware Knowledge Graph

 KnowledgeTree is a web application for building hierarchical knowledge bases.
-Unlike a standard wiki, KnowledgeTree understands the parent-child relationships between articles, allowing users to export a full "context stack" for any given piece of information.
-This is designed for piping rich, layered context into AI tools and APIs.
+Unlike a standard wiki, KnowledgeTree understands the full context of any piece of information within its hierarchy.
+It allows users to export a complete "context stack" that includes not only an article's direct lineage but also all sibling articles and content from linked folders.
+This is designed for piping rich, layered, and comprehensive context into AI tools and APIs.

-It uses a familiar, intuitive file-manager interface for organizing knowledge and automatically populates itself with data from external services like Freshservice and Datto RMM.
+It uses a familiar, intuitive file-manager interface for organizing knowledge and can automatically populate itself with data from external services like Freshservice and Datto RMM.

+## The Context Engine ✨

+The core of KnowledgeTree is its ability to generate a complete contextual snapshot for any article with a single click.
+When you export the context, you get a clean, markdown-formatted document containing:

+-   **Full Ancestry**: Content from every article in the direct path from the root to the parent of your current location.

+-   **Complete Sibling Data**: The content of all "brother and sister" articles that share the same parent folder, at every level of the hierarchy.

+-   **Attached Folder Content**: Information from special "attached" folders is seamlessly included as if it were part of the parent folder's main content.

+-   **File Attachments**: A list of any files attached to the specific article you are viewing.

+This process ensures that when you provide the context to an AI, it has all the relevant information from the entire knowledge structure, not just a single article.

-## Features ✨
+## Features

 -   **Automated Data Sync**: Automatically pulls in and structures company, user, and asset data from **Freshservice** and **Datto RMM**, creating a single source of truth.

--   **Rich Text Editor**: A beautiful WYSIWYG editor that makes writing feel natural, with a "Markdown" tab for power users who want to work with the raw source.
+-   **Rich Text Editor**: A beautiful WYSIWYG editor that makes writing feel natural, with a "Markdown" tab for power users.

--   **Intuitive File Management**: Organize articles and folders with a classic file-browser interface:
+-   **Intuitive File Management**: Organize articles and folders with a classic file-browser interface, including single-click to select, double-click to open, and a full right-click context menu.

-    -   Single-click to select.

-    -   Double-click to open folders or articles.

-    -   Right-click for a full context menu (Create, Rename, Delete).

 -   **Attached Folders (Context Linking)**: Create special "paperclip" folders that link context from one part of the tree to another, allowing for organized, reusable information.

--   **Hierarchical Context Export**: The core feature!
-Copy the entire chain of knowledge from the root to the current article with one click, perfectly formatted with path headers for AI prompts.

 -   **File Attachments**: Upload and attach relevant files and images to any knowledge article.